Orpiment

-Orpiment is a deep-colored, orange-yellow arsenic sulfide mineral with formula As_{2}S_{3}.
-It is found in volcanic fumaroles, low-temperature hydrothermal veins, and hot springs and is formed both by sublimation and as a byproduct of the decay of another arsenic sulfide mineral, realgar.
-Orpiment takes its name from the Latin auripigmentum (aurum, "gold" + pigmentum, "pigment") because of its deep-yellow color.
+Orpiment, also known as yellow arsenic blende, is a deep-colored, orange-yellow arsenic sulfide mineral with formula As_{2}S_{3}.
+It is found in volcanic fumaroles, low-temperature hydrothermal veins, and hot springs and may be formed through sublimation.

+Orpiment takes its name from the Latin auripigmentum (aurum, "gold" + pigmentum, "pigment"), due to its deep-yellow color.
+Orpiment once was widely used in artworks, medicine, and other applications.
+Because of its toxicity and instability, its usage has declined.